 |Further details indoors|

-There are two bedrooms in the cottage - one featuring a king size bed and the other two singles (which can be pushed together to form a king - mattress topper provided).
+Bedrooms - There are two bedrooms in the cottage - one featuring a king size bed and the other two singles (which can be joined to form a second king).
 The bedrooms are newly decorated and carpeted and have ample storage space.

-The newly fitted bathroom suite includes a full length bath with separate shower above, heated towel rail, WC and counter top basin.
+Bathroom - The bathroom suite includes a full length bath with separate shower above, heated towel rail, WC and counter top basin.

-The newly fitted kitchen/dining room is well equipped and contains an electric hob and cooker with hood above, dishwasher, microwave, fridge with freezer compartment, toaster and kettle.
+Kitchen - The kitchen/dining room is well equipped and contains an electric hob and cooker with hood above, dishwasher, microwave, fridge with freezer compartment, toaster and kettle.
 The room also contains a large oak dining table and chairs.

-The utility room contains storage for dirty boots and coats, a washing machine and the boiler.
+Utility Room - The utility room contains storage for dirty boots and coats, a washing machine and the boiler

-Featuring a modern wood burner, exposed stone walls and wooden beams, the lounge is the perfect place to rest those weary legs after a day outdoors.
+Living Rooms - Featuring a modern wood burner, exposed stone walls and wooden beams, the lounge is the perfect place to rest those weary legs after a day outdoors.
 The lounge is equipped with two cosy double sofas, stocked bookcase, television, VHS and DVD player.
+There is wi-fi throughout the cottage.

 |Further details outdoors|